-For the 45th year, on the weekend of Oct.
-3-6, the Mount Dora Bicycle Festival will serve as ground zero for pedal power.
+For its fifth decade, on the weekend of Oct.
+7-10, 2021, the Mount Dora Bicycle Festival will serve as ground zero for pedal power.
 More than a thousand cyclists of varying skills are expected to take up the ride, and thousands more will join the celebration.
 It is Florida’s oldest and largest bike festival.